 Very High Frequency (VHF)

-Very high frequency is one of the most commonly used bands which has an operating range from 30 MHz to 300 MHz.
-VHF frequency is widely used in analog TV broadcasting since it has started few decades back.
-FM radio broadcasting at 88 MHz to 108 MHz operates in VHF frequency band.
-Another uses includes private and business radio station, medical equipment (magnetic resonance imaging), amateur radio and military applications.
-It usually affected by big terrains but suitable for short distance communication.
+Very high frequency is one of the most commonly used bands, with an operating range from 30 MHz to 300 MHz.
+VHF frequency has been widely used in analog TV broadcasting since it started a few decades ago.
+FM radio broadcasting from 88 to 108 MHz operates in the VHF frequency band.

 Ultra High Frequency (UHF)